kimberlypn/CS4550/tasks2/README.md

 one.
 This button will redirect them to a registration form.
 ![registration form](screenshots/registration-form.png)

-Otherwise, users can use the "Log In" button to log in.
+If users do have an account, they can use the "Log In" button to log in.
 ![log-in form](screenshots/log-in-form.png)

 After logging in, users will see their task report.